Brand Names: Echinacea

 - psoriasis, rheumatoid arthritis, or other autoimmune disorders;

 - a psychiatric disorder; or

 This list is not complete.
-Other drugs may interact with echinacea, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this product guide.
+Other drugs may affect echinacea, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Consult with a licensed healthcare professional before using any herbal/health supplement.
 Whether you are treated by a medical doctor or a practitioner trained in the use of natural medicines/supplements, make sure all your healthcare providers know about all of your medical conditions and treatments.

 Copyright 1996-2019 Cerner Multum, Inc.